CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Dataset Annotations

 \subsection{Annotations for Demand Matching}

-In this study, we curated a specialized instruction-attribute dataset to train the Demand Matching Module.
-The dataset construction process involved leveraging the provided instruction data, which was paired with the objects that could potentially fulfill the instructions.
+To train the Demand Matching Module, we constructed a specialized instruction-attribute dataset.
+This dataset was built from instruction-object pairs, where each instruction is associated with a set of candidate objects capable of fulfilling its requirements.

-The process begins with each instruction and its associated objects being input into a Large Language Model (LLM), which generates the common attributes shared by objects that could satisfy the instruction.
-These attributes are crucial for matching objects with the instruction.
-A QA-format dataset is then created, where the first part consists of the common attributes that define the correct object, assisting the Demand Matching Module in identifying the appropriate object.
-The second part includes a list of objects, selected from a predefined set, that align with the generated attributes and are deemed to fulfill the instruction.
-A case of Demand Matching dataset is shown in Figure \ref{fig:demand case}.
+The construction process leverages a Large Language Model (LLM) to extract semantic features.
+For each instruction-object pair, the LLM is tasked with inferring the common attributes shared by the candidate objects that satisfy the instruction.
+These inferred attributes are then formulated into a Question-Answering (QA) format.
+The "question" component consists of the common attributes defining the target object, while the corresponding "answer" component contains a list of objects from the candidate set that match these attributes.
+A sample entry from the Demand Matching dataset is illustrated in Figure \ref{fig:demand case}.